andreireanu/escrow-dapp/README.md

 ## Peer Pact Exchange dApp template

-Use this dApp to swap Elrond ESDT Tokens by creating offers directly to peer wallets.
+Use this dApp to swap MultiversX ESDT Tokens by creating offers directly to peer wallets.
 All for FREE, only network fees apply.
 Find it here: [https://peerpact.exchange/](https://peerpact.exchange/).
 Many thanks to the wonderful <a href="https://elrondgiants.com/">Elrond Giants</a> team who provided the login template.